2021 West Bengal Legislative Assembly election

-The 2021 West Bengal Legislative Assembly election was the 17th quinquennial legislative election held in West Bengal, to elect all 294 members of West Bengal Legislative Assembly.
+Legislative Assembly elections were held in West Bengal, to elect all 294 members of West Bengal Legislative Assembly.
 This electoral process of 292 seats unfolded between 27 March to 29 April 2021, taking place in eight phases.
 Voting for the two remaining constituencies was delayed to 30 September 2021.

-The incumbent Trinamool Congress government led by Mamata Banerjee won the election by a landslide, despite opinion polls generally predicting a close race against the Bharatiya Janata Party, which became the official opposition with 77 seats.
-For the first time in the history of Bengal, no members from INC and Communist party were elected.
+The incumbent All India Trinamool Congress government led by Mamata Banerjee won the election by a landslide, despite opinion polls generally predicting a close race against the Bharatiya Janata Party, which became the official opposition with 77 seats.
+For the first time in the history of West Bengal, no members from the Indian National Congress and Communist Party of India (Marxist) were elected.

+The elections were followed by post-poll violence, in which many BJP workers were killed by the perpetuators linked to the ruling AITC party, though some AITC workers also died.
+The violence also led to deaths and rapes of women, and many BJP workers' families were forced to flee the state.

 Background

 Electoral system

 Outlined in Article 168 of the Constitution of India, the West Bengal Legislative Assembly is the only house of the unicameral legislature of West Bengal, not a permanent body, and subject to dissolution.
 The assembly term lasts for five years unless it is dissolved earlier.
 Members of the Legislative Assembly are directly elected by the people, and the tenure of the Sixteenth West Bengal Legislative Assembly was scheduled to end on 30 May 2021.